 Ned, a volunteer from the UK, with pupils from a Porridge and Rice school, test his patience and strength as they ask to be lifted and swung around, one after the other.

-There is frequently a football match taking place in open spaces in the slums, and the locals are happy for volunteers to join the fun, as Taylor, Ned and Dhruv did on this occassion.
+There is frequently a football match taking place in open spaces in the slums, and the locals are happy for volunteers to join the game, as Taylor, Ned and Dhruv did on this occassion.

 Vish (UK), Laurens (Netherlands), and Thomas (Netherlands) join a football match started by local children in an open space in the Ngando slums.
+Kenyans are a friendly people, treating visitors with warmth.

 Volunteers like Lionel, Laurens, and Nena - all from the Netherlands - are welcomed by local children into their football game.
 The children of the slums are friendly and respond well to people who wish to interact with them.